5 Exercises for Knee Pain

-- Rest your back against a wall and separate your feet from the wall and each other.
+- Firstly, rest your back against a wall and separate your feet from the wall and each other.

-- In this position, start to descend very slowly until you are “seated” in the air.
+- In this position, start to lower yourself very slowly until you are “seated” in the air.

 - Hold this position for about 10 to 15 seconds.
-Raise your body slowly and repeat.
+Then raise your body slowly and repeat.

 - It’s a good idea to perform five sets of 10 repetitions per day.